Eddie023/bYd/README.md

 3. run `make migrate-up DB_CONNECTION_URI="postgres://root:postgres@localhost:5432/postgres?sslmode=disable"`
 3. Connect to your postgres using psql command `psql --host localhost --port 5432 --user root --db postgres` and run your seed script by copy pasting `./migrations/seeds/insert_fakes.sql`

-Test if you service is running as expected by using `make get-posts`
+Test if your service is running as expected by using `make get-posts`